superxc3/xcmkb/list of guide/flashing hex.md

 5. Locate file by click Open in QMK Toolbox
 6. Select atmega32u4 for MCU
 7. Tick Auto-flash

 ![image](https://user-images.githubusercontent.com/79617315/151154592-66fd339c-c9e2-426d-813c-5745424c3f6c.png)

-8. Connect your left split to pc.
+8. Connect your LEFT split to pc.
 Check the reset button (Sofle and corne near to oled; while some boards are at the bottom)
 9. When everything is selected and ticked as Step 7, double press the reset button.
-10. That should be considered done.
+10. That should be considered done for left split.
+Continue the step above for right split, do note that some split requires different hex file to enable master on left and right.